 English is at the heart of our creative curriculum.
 There are strong links between subjects and children see learning as being connected, relevant and purposeful.
 Teachers plan for pupils to practise the skills, knowledge and understanding acquired in English lessons through other areas of the curriculum.
 Mastery of English is developed through this approach and pupils have the opportunity to practise writing skills in extended pieces of English work, as well as in a range of other subject areas.

-This concept ensures that opportunities for speaking and listening and familiarisation of quality texts are planned for through a phased planning approach.
+This concept ensures that opportunities for speaking and listening and familiarisation of quality texts are implemented.
 Writing is taught through shared writing, guided writing and peer assessment activities, which is underpinned by an appreciation of our rich and varied literature heritage.
-VCOP (vocabulary, conjunctions, openers and punctuation) is promoted through teaching and is visible on classroom working walls, showing consistency and progression across the school.

 Working walls display current learning and progression across the phased approach, as well as good examples of pupils' and the teacher's modelled writing, which is annotated with success criteria.